5 Steps To Resign With Grace

 It goes against the grain of our industry, but Citadel Search often asks candidates if they have explored other opportunities internally before they make the fateful decision to resign.
 When organisations have internal mobility strategies, you can stay with your organisation, but move onto a position that better aligns with your career goals.
 Do explore all possible routes before settling on resigning!

-If, after evaluating all internal options, you have set your sights on making a move, your next step should be to time your resignation well.
+If you have set your sights on making a move, your next step should be to time your resignation well.
 Deciding when to resign is of paramount importance, especially if you have already collected your various bonuses.
-Though there is never truly a “good” time to resign, strategically planning your resignation can help minimise disruptions to ongoing projects and ensure a seamless transition.
-Take note of the impact of your departure on colleagues and projects, and carefully develop a plan to mitigate any potential challenges during this transitional period.

 Step 2: Resignation Letter Crafting